How to add a Custom Joomla Module Position?

 To Sum Up

 Adding a new Joomla Module Position was never so easy.
-But with TemplateToaster, it’s a matter of few minutes only.
+But with TemplateToaster website builder, it’s a matter of few minutes only.
 You can add a new Joomla Module Position and can customize it.
 You can specify a background color, border, padding and can set its height, width, placement & much more.
 No coding is required at all!!
 So, get ready to start customising your template on the go with Joomla Module Positions.